-Special Remuneratory Benefit ("SRB") is a unique form of tax on Windfall Profits or annual additional petroleum profits, arising from substantial increases in the price of petroleum, or very low-cost discoveries under Thailand Petroleum Income Tax Act.
+Special Remuneratory Benefit ("SRB") is a unique form of tax on Windfall Profits (as such term is defined under the Thailand Petroleum Income Tax Act ("PITA")) or annual additional petroleum profits, arising from substantial increases in the price of petroleum, or very low-cost discoveries under the PITA.
 SRB is calculated annually on a block-by-block basis and varies from year-to-year, depending on the revenue per one meter of well drilled in the year.
 SRB will not apply unless capital expenditures have been recovered in full.